 A symbolic remembrance of the impact of violence…

 On April 19, 1995 Timothy McVeigh parked a Ryder truck outside of the Alfred P. Murrah Federal Building.
-The Oklahoma City bombing will be remembered as a senseless act of domestic terrorism that took 168 lives and left many changed forever.
+The Oklahoma City bombing is remembered as a senseless act of domestic terrorism that took 168 lives and left many changed forever.
 The Oklahoma City National Memorial & Museum is an affiliated site of the National Park Service, a tribute to the Memorial’s national significance.

 Outdoor Symbolic Memorial Self-Guided Tour

 Enjoy a walk around the outdoor symbolic memorial while learning the symbolism of this award winning design.Read More